 Routines are comfortable and easy but are the ones you’ve established working for you?
 If you’ve been trying to lose weight without success, it might be time to reimagine your meals and meal timing.
 I’ll discuss how to do that in this post.

-Lose Weight in 2021 – Action Steps Summary
+Lose Weight – Action Steps Summary

 - Action Step #1: Swap your typical refined carb breakfast foods for foods that contain protein and healthy fats.

 - Action Step #2: Skip breakfast and make lunch your first meal of the day.

 - Action Step #3: Eat two meals rather than three.